 If you plan to use the Tall Alignment Bracket and haven’t installed it yet, head back to that section of the guide.

 Begin by inserting the screws into the Toe Clamp assembly, as shown below.
 The socket head screw goes in the bottom clamp (the one with the counterbore), and the pan head screw passes through both clamps.

 Slide two nuts into one of the T-slots, and place the assembled clamp on top of them.
 The slot in which you choose to install the Toe Clamp depends mostly on the size of your material.
 The second slot from the front is a good place to start.

 Hand-thread the screws into the nuts, and pull up on the clamps to verify that the screws are secure.
 Now you’re ready to clamp your material.

-Once the bottom clamp is tightened, you can go ahead and tighten the top clamp with the other hex key, while gently pressing on your material to ensure it’s sitting flat on the T-slot bed.
+Once the bottom clamp is tightened, tighten the top clamp with the other hex key, while gently pressing on your material to ensure it’s sitting flat on the T-slot bed.
 For really large pieces of material, you may want to use two Toe Clamps.

 Above: Incorrect pre-tightening installation position.
 Notice how the two clamps’ top surfaces are nearly flush.

-A new method is required for the final cutout that separates your part from the larger piece of stock.
+When using the Precision Fixturing and Toe Clamp Set, a new method is required for the final cutout that separates your part from the larger piece of stock.
 With double-sided tape, you can mill all the way through the material, and the tape will still hold the material in place.
-However, with the Precision Fixturing and Toe Clamp Set, once you mill through the full thickness of the material there's nothing left to hold the part in place, which means it can move or sometimes even go flying at the end of the milling job.
-As a result, when using the Precision Fixturing and Toe Clamp Set we recommend leaving a 0.001” – 0.002” layer of material around the perimeter of your part to keep it in place.
+However, with the Precision Fixturing and Toe Clamp Set, once you mill through the full thickness of the material, there's nothing left to hold the part in place, which means it can move or sometimes even go flying at the end of the milling job.
+As a result, when using the Precision Fixturing and Toe Clamp Set, we recommend leaving a 0.001” – 0.002” layer of material around the perimeter of your part to keep it in place.